Portugal minister says Spain requiring COVID-19 test at border 'a mistake'

 The land border between the two Iberian nations reopened on May 1 after three months of restrictions and checks, providing relief to local tourist hotspots.

-Currently, Spain requires air travelers to be tested or vaccinated, while Portugal requires a negative test from travelers from Spain.
+Currently, Spain requires air travellers to be tested or vaccinated, while Portugal requires a negative test from travellers from Spain.
 But neither country had required tests for people crossing the border by land.

+A Spanish health ministry spokesperson said people crossing the border would be obliged to carry health documentation in the same way that a driver is expected to have their vehicle’s papers in case of sporadic checks.

+The protocol is exactly the same as that applied at Spain’s other border with northern neighbour France, the spokesperson said, adding that cross-border workers and transport sector employees would be exempt.

 The website for the General Consulate of Spain in Portugal said on Monday that all those aged 6 and above crossing the land border from Portugal to Spain must have a negative COVID-19 test, proof of vaccination, or proof of an antibody test.